4–5 hours walking daily · Intermediate level · Sand dunes, cliff paths & hills · The Fishermen's Trail · Rota Vicentina

 The Retreat

-We'll be spending our time walking the Fishermen's Trail, part of the world-renowned Rota Vicentina, through the protected landscape of the Costa Vicentina Natural Park.
-Each day involves 4–5 hours of guided walking across sand dunes, cliff paths and rolling hills at an intermediate pace.
-No crowds, no overdevelopment, just the wild Atlantic coastline that genuinely resets you from the inside out.
+Set on Portugal's wild and unspoilt Atlantic coast, this retreat follows sections of the Fishermen's Trail, part of the world-renowned Rota Vicentina, through the protected landscapes of the Costa Vicentina Natural Park.
+Each day involves 4-5 hours of guided walking across sand dunes, cliff paths and rolling hills.
+No crowds, no overdevelopment, just the kind of natural beauty that helps you slow down, breathe deeper and reconnect with yourself.

-Evenings are spent dining in the finest local restaurants Aljezur has to offer.
-Fresh Atlantic seafood, legendary pastéis de nata from a tiny Rogil bakery, and the unhurried rhythm of Portuguese village life.
+Evenings are spent discovering the flavours of Portugal in some of Aljezur's finest restaurants.
+Think fresh Atlantic seafood, legendary pastéis de nata from a tiny Rogil bakery, and the unhurried rhythm of Portuguese village life.

 What to Expect